-Financial instruments that potentially subject the Company to credit risk principally consist of cash and cash equivalents and trade receivables.
+Financial instruments that potentially subject the Company to credit risk principally consist of cash and cash equivalents and accounts receivable.

+During the year ended December 31, 2022, one customer accounted for 19% of total revenue, which was related to nonrecurring transactions that were collected during the year.
 During the year ended December 31, 2021, one customer accounted for 14% of total revenue, which was related to a nonrecurring transaction that was collected during the year.
-No such concentration existed for the year ended December 31, 2020.
-During the year ended December 31, 2019, a separate customer accounted for 17% of total revenue, which was collected during the year.
-No customer made up more than 10% of our trade receivable balance as of December 31, 2021 and 2020.
+No customer made up more than 10% of our trade receivable balance as of December 31, 2022 and 2021.